What Are Nanodiscs - Copolymers

 Synthetic Nanodisc Schematic Depiction

-There are several different polymers that can be used to create synthetic nanodiscs.
+There are several different Copolymers that can be used to create Copolymer Nanodisc.
 Each with its own advantages and disadvantages

-How does a Synthetic Polymer form a Nanodisc for Membrane Proteins?
+How does a Copolymers form a Nanodisc for Membrane Proteins?

 Cell membranes provide the environment for one of our most important protein groups: the membrane proteome.
 Being divided into peripheral and integral proteins, they both share a certain hydrophobicity of some sort, impeding solubilization under normal conditions.